Affiliate links on Android Authority may earn us a commission. Learn more.

-Inside, the buds look nearly identical to the Nothing Ear 1, save for the absence of a silicone tip.
+Inside, the buds look nearly identical to the Nothing Ear 1 and 2, save for the absence of a silicone tip.
 Instead, the whole bud is made of plastic with three visible grills that hide the speaker and new microphones.

 A large custom-built 12.6mm driver inside each earbud was added to compensate for sound leakage.

 However, Nothing is sticking with AAC and SBC.
-Unlike the new Nothing Ear 2 that added LHDC, there’s no support for aptX or any other high-resolution Bluetooth audio codecs.
-But at least there’s a new Ear Stick-only low-latency setting that should reduce lag while playing games, even on the AAC and SBC codecs.
+Unlike the new Nothing Ear 2 that added LHDC, there’s no support for any high-resolution Bluetooth audio codecs here.
+But at least they have a low-latency setting that should reduce lag while playing games, even on the AAC and SBC codecs.
 In my tests, I noticed a small, very small latency reduction with this setting enabled on my Pixel 7 Pro.

 For controls, Nothing has opted for a new pressure mechanism instead of swipe gestures — a system it also adopted for the Ear 2.
 You have to hold the stem of each earbud between your fingers and squeeze it to trigger any actions.
 It’s a more deliberate action that should reduce, if not remove, any accidental swipes.

-Available only in white, the Nothing Ear Stick retail for $99 now, the same as the launch price of the Ear 1 (which has now been raised to $149).
+Available only in white, the Nothing Ear Stick retail for $99, the same as the original launch price of the Ear 1 (which was later raised to $149).
 A few deals have dropped their price down to $79 so be on the lookout for those if you want to save some bucks.